WWE Royal Rumble 2007

 The Setup

 After teasing Cena barely escaping Umaga at the last PPV, here he is getting a LMS match three weeks later.
-Besides the Rumble, we also had Batista defending the World title against Mr. Kennedy.
+Besides the Rumble, we also had Batista defending the World title against Mr. Kennedy before he was dead as an act.

 Undertaker won the Royal Rumble in 56:18 ***3/4

--The mini-match between Shawn and Taker at the end of the Rumble was outstanding.
+-They had an eightish minute mini-match between Shawn and Taker at the end of the Rumble, and it was outstanding.
 This was easily the longest “final two” sequence in Rumble history.

 -They probably miscalculated how over Taker would be in his home state of Texas versus Shawn, who was from the city they were actually in (San Antonio).
 They expected a better response when Taker won, but the hometown crowd wanted HBK.
 Their response was flat.